trbarrettjr/random-python/README.md

 # Internet Python

+## dmarc-report-viewer.py

+This is a quick way to get through the DMARC Reports.
+I just needed a quick way to view the reports in English.
+I may adjust this guy to make a CSV or JSON file.
+I am not sure.

 ## ipfunc.py

 This is inspired by the MaxMind Database.
 The database stores IPv4 addresses as integers for easy lookup and sorting.
 I wrote this to tranpose IPv4 address numbers to integers and integers to IPv4 addresses.